Olivia Newton-John Shares Rare Photo With Daughter Chloe Lattanzi Upon Her Return To Instagram

 Hi everyone!!!
 Im so happy to be back.
 It has been such a powerful, challenging past year.
 Full of growth, healing, love, and rebirth.
 I am so excited to journey with you into the now.
 I actually have some big, exciting projects beginning in January.
 I am thrilled and so grateful to be able to do what I love again and share it with you.
 It’s the inner journey that matters, you see.
 Once I went inside and discovered I am not what I do.
 I am somethjng much deeper.
 With no title.
 I am you.
 You are me.
 Once you know your true value lies within.
 You can do anything, because your sense of self isn’t defined by whether you outeardly "succeed.”
 Its all success, if your growing and being of service to others.
 I get to create music and do shows for fun!
 My real purpose within it is to inspire and help other beings who have suffered or are suffering as i did.
 Thank you mama and james and papa and amazon dad and peanut and jelly for your unwavering love and support.
 And thank you for giving me a follow.
 It will be a wild ride.
 I love you!
 So excited!
 Yay!!!!
 Chloe Rose

-In August 2018, Olivia’s daughter Chloe told fans she was deleting her Instagram because she felt she was “addicted” to screentime and social media, according to Closer Weekly.
-At the time, Chloe revealed she wanted to focus on her creativity as an artist.
-Olivia showed her daughter support when she was offline, and now she is there for her upon her return to social media.
+In August 2018, Chloe announced that she was deleting her Instagram page, saying that she felt “addicted” to screentime and social media, according to Closer Weekly.
+At the time, Chloe revealed that she wanted to focus on her creativity as an artist.
+Olivia continued to show her daughter support while she was offline.

-In a recent interview, Olivia said she has a close relationship with Chloe.
+In a recent interview, Olivia said that she has a close relationship with Chloe.

-“We have a very special relationship, she’s a wonderful girl,” the proud mom said, per ET Canada.
+“We have a very special relationship, she’s a wonderful girl,” said Olivia, per ET Canada.

-The new photo with her daughter comes just a few days after Olivia’s appearance on the CBS chatfest, The Talk in which she told fans that she is doing well amid her long cancer battle.
-Now he has another reason to celebrate, with her daughter’s return to the spotlight.
+The latest photo update comes just a few days after Olivia’s appearance on the CBS daytime show The Talk — where she informed fans that she is doing well after her long battle with cancer.
+Now, Olivia has another reason to celebrate, thanks to her daughter’s return to the spotlight.